 All companies have high expectations of how they will perform as a business—and predictably high opinions of how well they’re serving their customers and shareholders.
 You see it in their advertising campaigns, news releases, web sites, annual reports, investor briefing, and press relations.
 It’s called “spin,” and if it were the basis for gauging the relative competitiveness of publicly traded aerospace and defense companies, a single conclusion would jump out: As a global industry, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Introduction to Top-Performing Companies Study Analysis".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Introduction to Top-Performing Companies Study Analysis".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.